An action is right if it is supported by one's traditions.

 how?

-each generation inherits the experience and culture of its ancestors and through convention and precedent man can pass it down to his descendants. philosopher Edmund Burke counsels: "The individual is foolish, but the species is wise"
+*each generation inherits the experience and culture of previous iterations, through convention and precedent. this is how humans pass it down to their descendants. philosopher Edmund Burke counsels: "The individual is foolish, but the species is wise".

 *the state of traditionalism is the achievement of the communal enterprise expressing the spiritual and organic qualities of the culture.

-*change cannot be imposed arbitrarily (think of the suppression of religion in the URSS for 80 years, only to come back with renewed force after the fall of communism). change flows naturally out of the traditions of the community. leadership, authority and hierarchy are natural products.
+*change always happens, but cannot be imposed arbitrarily (think of the suppression of religion in the USSR for 80 years, only to come back with renewed force after the fall of communism). change flows naturally from incremental changes in the community's traditions. leadership, authority and hierarchy are natural products.

 *traditionalism respects the notion of hierarchies. a hierarchy is a communal ordering of group organization not imposed from above, but evolved in time.